sify21/docker-archive/README.md

-A [docker archive](https://github.com/moby/moby/tree/master/image/spec) inspector in Rust.
-Inspired by [dive](https://github.com/wagoodman/dive), almost a direct translate from it without UI.
+A Rust library to insecpt a [docker archive](https://github.com/moby/moby/tree/master/image/spec).
+Inspired by [dive](https://github.com/wagoodman/dive), almost a direct translate from it but without UI.